Why we built this

 One workspace beats six tabs

 Context switching is the silent killer of deep work.
-Your team deserves one home for everything, not a scavenger hunt across six subscriptions.
+Your team deserves one home for everything.

 Speed is a feature